canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Remediation:

-Edit the etcd pod specification file /etc/default/etcd on the master node and set the below parameter.
+Edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below variable.
---client-cert-auth="true"
+ETCD_CLIENT_CERT_AUTH=true

 #### Control 2.3

-Description: Ensure that the --auto-tls argument is not set to true (Automated)
+Description: Ensure that the ETCD_AUTO_TLS argument is not set to true (Automated)

 Audit:

 ```
-/bin/ps -ef | /bin/grep etcd | /bin/grep -v grep
+cat /proc/$(pidof /usr/bin/etcd)/environ
 ```

 Expected output: